Morgan Advanced Materials Executes Share Buyback - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Morgan Advanced Materials PLC has announced the repurchase of 40,656 of its ordinary shares at a weighted average price of 197.7749 pence per share, as part of a buyback program initiated in November 2024.
-The company plans to cancel these shares, which could potentially enhance shareholder value by reducing the number of shares outstanding, thereby increasing earnings per share.
-This move is indicative of the company’s strategy to manage its capital structure and return value to its shareholders.
+Morgan Advanced Materials PLC announced the repurchase of 22,222 of its ordinary shares through Investec Bank plc, with plans to cancel these shares.
+This transaction is part of a buyback program initiated in November 2024, reflecting the company’s strategy to manage its capital structure and potentially enhance shareholder value.

-The most recent analyst rating on (GB:MGAM) stock is a Hold with a £234.00 price target.
-To see the full list of analyst forecasts on Morgan Advanced Materials stock, see the GB:MGAM Stock Forecast page.

 Spark’s Take on GB:MGAM Stock